right to left d

 Studies indicate that adult reading speed is slowed by reversed patterns even though the letter confusion has long been eliminated.
 I have been testing the adults in meetings for many years.
 It is a way to have them discover the concept.
 The sequence test consistently shows that about half of the people in the room use one of these reversed processes.

-If you want to do a little sequence testing yourself, print this useful form.
+If you want to do a little sequence testing yourself, visit the link below to print a useful form.